spacegothprincess/frlgrse_dynamic_pokemon_tracker/README.md

 Features yet to be added.

+-move roster moves all currently pull the bg color for normal type. update moves to pull color for move type.
 -QoL updates for easily changing certain parameters.

 Known Bugs
--When switching pokemon during battle, the team shuffles momentarily -Occasionally during leveling up, pokemon will dissapear and be replaced with 'none'.
+-When switching pokemon during battle, the team shuffles momentarily.
+This is caused by how the game throws data and Im looking to patch it.
+-Occasionally during leveling up, pokemon will dissapear and be replaced with 'none'.